nicko88/WindTrackCreator/Readme.md

 When the process finishes successfully you will get a message popup, and your Wind Track Package file will be located in the "windtracks" folder located next to WindTrackCreator.exe

+### How To Make Good WindTracks

+[Click Here](https://github.com/nicko88/WindTrackCreator/wiki/Tips-For-Making-Windtracks) for a great guide on how to write good WindTracks, by [brazen1](https://www.avsforum.com/members/brazen1.7947094/).

 ### Sharing Your Wind Track Package Files